dougbutner/web-4/README.md

 ___

 ## **2. Proof of Individuality - Biometric Secrets + Protecting Identity**
+Biometric secrets are akin to any cryptographic secret key, they are a hash of information.
+The information hashed in a biometric secret comes from a person's biometric expression.
+In today's biometric space, simple static images are most commonly used for things like fingerprint and facial recognition, and geometry is the means to compare this data.

+Biometric secrets generated from static images are not secure, as static images can be easily faked in innumerable ways [GETCIT].
+Video offers a better solution to this problem, as it is harder to fake, can include audio, and lets developers create a whole new set of algorithms based on a changing stream of data.

+This stream of data (video + audio of biometric expression) could be a user doing a series of hand gestures, singing a part of a song, speaking a phrase, speaking a phrase in different voices, clapping, making a series of facial expressions, or anything else one can imagine.

+For security, biometric expressions must be unique and many types (gesture, singing, clapping) must be available and used in combination.
+If each person's biometric secret was generated from the same single biometric expression, it would be a matter of time before specific AI could be developed to deepfake it for anyone.
+If the user is the only one that knows their biometric expressions, it becomes nearly impossible to guess the type and nature of the expression, and even if that is known, impossible to use the same technique on more than one account.

+The nature of the uniqueness could be chosen by the user, or generated at random from the biosecret software which would prompt the user to complete an action by exp

+To prevent a user from forgetting their own biometric expression, hints can be stored on a local machine like "sing chorus of favorite J. Cole song" or

-This system certainly could be built without biometric verification, and probably will.
+Democratic systems certainly could be built without biometric verification, and will be at least until suitable biometric technology develops.
 Until suitable biometric technology develops along the open source, client-side requirements, [centralized solutions](https://www.civic.com/) provide the necessary individuality, at the cost of trust.
 This and other solutions will happen as different people implement web 4 in their own ways.

 We will present the ideas that are crucial for this system to be different, and represent true growth into web 4.